Qob

 📌 Knowing your quicklisp directory

-Qob creates an isolated environment, so it won’t create any side effects after playing, testing, and running your elisp packages.
-But it’s important to know what elpa directory (you can think of this as your .emacs.d) the current Eask session is pointing to, so you can release the full potential of this tool!
+Qob creates an isolated environment, so it won’t create any side effects after playing, testing, and running your lisp systems.
+But it’s important to know what quicklisp directory (normally it’s the same to ~/quicklisp/) the current Qob session is pointing to, so you can release the full potential of this tool!

-Here is how Eask works behind the scene in different scenarios:
+Here is how Qob works behind the scene in different scenarios:

 NameDescriptionOptionsPath

-localThe default behavior, use Eask as package dev tooln/a./.eask
+localThe default behavior, use Qob as system dev tooln/a./.qob/

-globalUse Eask as a general tool, it’s unrelated to other scopes-g or --global~/.eask
+globalUse Qob as a general tool, it’s unrelated to other scopes-g or --global~/